 Step 5: Collect data and perform calculations

 Once comparable assets have been identified, financial and other data on these assets should be collected to assess comparability and calculate valuation ratios.
-Potential sources of information include primary sources such as stock exchange feeds, public filings and offering prospectuses, and secondary sources, for example, data aggregators such as S&P Capital IQ and Bloomberg.
-When using data from secondary sources, and especially when using pre-calculated valuation ratios, it is important to make sure that the secondary source is consistently calculating ratios for each asset, making appropriate adjustments as needed.
+Potential sources of information include primary sources, such as stock exchange feeds, public filings and offering prospectuses, and secondary sources such as data aggregators like S&P, Capital IQ and Bloomberg.
+When using data from secondary sources and especially when using pre-calculated valuation ratios, it is important to make sure that the secondary source is consistently calculating ratios for each asset, making appropriate adjustments as needed.

 Consistency in valuation ratio calculations is a key consideration.
-First, there is often not one unique, agreed upon definition for many of the commonly used valuation ratios.
-For example, PE multiples, broadly defined as share price divided by earnings per share, can be calculated in several different ways using alternative measures of earnings (e.g., trailing, reported historical, forward-looking, with and without adjustments for one-time items, etc.) and alternative measures of shares outstanding (e.g., measures that do and do not account for dilution because of the exercise of outstanding employee stock options).
+First, there often is not one unique, agreed-upon definition for many of the commonly used valuation ratios.
+For example, PE multiples, broadly defined as share price divided by earnings per share, can be calculated in several different ways using alternative measures of earnings (e.g., trailing, reported historical, forward looking, with and without adjustments for one-time items) and alternative measures of shares outstanding (e.g., measures that do or do not account for dilution because of the exercise of outstanding employee stock options).
 Abstracting from the relative merits of the various measures, it is critical that the valuation ratios be calculated using the same definition for all assets in the comparables set and for the asset being valued.

 Second, ratios should ideally be computed over a common time period, which may not be straightforward.
-For instance, a trailing measure of 12 month earnings can be challenging to calculate when the comparable assets have different reporting periods.
-When performing a historical valuation as of some past date, a further timing issue arises.
+For instance, a trailing measure of 12-month earnings can be challenging to calculate when the comparable assets have different reporting periods.
+When performing a historical valuation as at some past date, an additional timing issue arises.
 Suppose that the valuation date is in February of year 2 and the appraiser would like to use a valuation ratio based on historical year 1 earnings, which are not released until March of year 2.
-It can be argued that year 1 earnings are knowable as of the valuation date.
+It can be argued that year 1 earnings are knowable as at the valuation date.
 However, market prices may not fully reflect such earnings since they are not public information at the time.
-Whether actual year 1 earnings can be used or whether an estimate as of the valuation date should be used is to some extent a matter of judgement, and the totality of the circumstances surrounding the valuation should be considered.
+Whether actual year 1 earnings can be used or whether an estimate as at the valuation date should be used is to some extent a matter of judgement, and the totality of the circumstances surrounding the valuation should be considered.

-Finally, inputs used in computing ratios should, to the extent possible, be standardised for differences in accounting standards (e.g., US GAAP v.
-IFRS) and for certain other factors.
-While accounting standards have generally been converging over time, the treatment of certain items is not always consistent across firms.
-Failing to account for different accounting treatments and other factors may distort the calculation of multiples.
+Finally, inputs used in computing ratios should, to the extent possible, be standardised for differences in accounting standards (e.g., US GAAP versus IFRS).
+While accounting standards have been converging over time, the treatment of certain items is not always consistent across firms.
+Failing to account for different accounting treatments and other factors may distort the multiples calculations.
 Examples of adjustments that are sometimes made when calculating multiples include standardising inputs to consistently account for pension obligations, operating leases, capitalised expenses, one-time items, potential share dilution, minority interests and excess cash.